Welcome to Washington Virtual Academies School's K-8 Program! We are excited to have you and your student join us this school year.

 You will hear from your school representative once the school year starts.
 But by going through the steps outlined above, you will have already completed many of the tools needed to get your school year started.

 WAVA facilitates discussions and provides peer-mentoring, academic support, and discussions to students and their families.
-Many of our parents have established wonderful relationships and learned valuable tips and tricks from other parents through the K12 Parent Network
+Many of our parents have established wonderful relationships and learned valuable tips and tricks from other parents through the Learning Coach University.

 A wide range of extracurricular clubs and programs at the national and local level provide numerous socialization opportunities to students.
-Many of our students enjoy participating in local and national, as well as in summer camps.
+Many of our students enjoy participating in local and national clubs.
 We offer a wide variety of options throughout the summer and school year.

 K12 Curriculum—What to Expect?